-The Investment Manager will identify using the "Investment Process" described below Debt and Debt-Related Securities of U.S., U.K. or European issuers suitable for investment across the corporate credit spectrum ranging from Investment Grade to Non-Investment Grade securities, with a focus on Non-Investment Grade securities.
-The Fund may also invest on an ancillary basis in Equities and Equity-Related Securities of U.S., U.K. or European issuers, subject to a maximum of 10% of the Net Asset Value of the Fund.
+The Investment Manager will identify using the "Investment Process" described below Debt and Debt-Related Securities of U.S., Canadian, U.K. or European issuers suitable for investment across the corporate credit spectrum ranging from Investment Grade to Non-Investment Grade securities.
+The Fund may also invest on an ancillary basis in Equities and Equity-Related Securities of U.S., Canadian, U.K. or European issuers, subject to a maximum of 10% of the Net Asset Value of the Fund.